schulke-214/yogawm/README.md

 # yogawm - the flexible window manager (library)

 Yoga is a felxible library for creating x window managers.
-You can think of it a little bit like XMonad - altough it's a little less coupled.
+You can think of it a little bit like XMonad - altough it's a little less coupled to specific ideas.
 The goal is to take as much complexity as possible away while offering a full-featured api for programming your "own" wm.
 Another important goal is to have a really easy to understand documentation which makes things alot more clear to users.

 In the end you will have your own project/crate/code which just uses the interfaces and ideas `yoga` offers you.